 Before diving into the more in-depth changes that require more explanation, let’s run through a few straightforward updates you can easily file in your notes for later.

-- Different opening date: Because the new changes to the FAFSA are so complex, the form won’t open until sometime in December 2023—the exact date hasn’t been announced yet.
-But that’s for this year only; it’s supposed to return to opening on October 1 like usual in 2024.
+- Different opening date: Because the new changes to the FAFSA are so complex, the form won’t open until December 31.
+But that’s for 2023 only; it’s supposed to return to opening on October 1 like usual in 2024.

 - Fewer questions: The application is shrinking from 108 total questions to fewer than 40.
 That’s a big deal for reducing barriers for families trying to complete it with little prior knowledge—and a primary reason for the simplification.